TomDonoghue/TomDonoghue.github.io/_posts/2020-02-23-OnComingOut.md

 <center> . . . . . </center>

-So, there it is.
+So, there it is, my story, or some parts of it, stitched together, at least.

-For anyone who wanted to know a bit more about more my story, I hope it helped to understand me a little more.
+This turned out to be quite a long piece, so if anyone made it to the end, thanks for reading.

 And finally, thank you to all of the wonderful people in my life.